 Readers of Branding Strategy Insider might wonder why it takes so long for some marketers to respond to obvious threats to their market share.
 At times the answer can be traced back to a classic quandary: categories.
 Categories were invented to enable marketers to calculate relative market shares.
 They involve drawing lines across a market and establishing a product category within which all rival brands will compete for share.
-The premium lager category, the tinned pet food category, the economy hatchback category: these and thousands of other groupings have represented the battle ground for brands for many decades.
+The premium lager category, the canned pet food category, the economy hatchback category: these and thousands of other groupings have represented the battle ground for brands for many decades.

 However, it is not what a company sells but what the customers buy, so it’s a fundamentally flawed exercise for marketers to start dictating where a market begins and ends.
 The archetypal example of the strategic vulnerability of categories has always been the early American train companies.